hkthao/gym-flow/services/admin-dashboard/README.md

 ## Unit Tests

 The project is set up with Vitest for unit testing.
-However, the current tests are placeholders and do not provide meaningful coverage.
-Testing components that use Element Plus has proven to be complex and requires further investigation.
+The test suite has been configured to work with Vuetify and provides a solid foundation for component testing.

 To run the tests: